 - Successes and failures of wildlife trade monitoring and law enforcement.

-- Organized criminal activity linked to the wildlife trade.
+- The online trade of wildlife.
+Organized crime and corruption linked to the wildlife trade.

 - Economic impacts of the trade, including how wildlife trafficking can fuel conflict and prop up the activities of armed groups.